ZeitOnline/drone-kubectl-gke/README.md

 # Drone.io plugin for kubectl and kustomize on GKE

-Simple shell-based Drone plugin with kubectl and a configurable set of additional cloud-tools like kustomize or jsonnet.
+Simple shell-based [Drone](https://www.drone.io/) plugin with kubectl and a configurable set of additional cloud-tools like kustomize and jsonnet.
 The `gcloud` and `kubectl` commands are wrapped in a small script which generates K8s credentials on their first invocation.

+For the available image tags see [DockerHub](https://hub.docker.com/r/zeitonline/drone-kubectl-gke/tags).

 ## Customization